CodeCraftersIO/Workshop/Presentations/00-Welcome-Bootstrapping.md

 #ViewController Creation

-- It'll also be handled by `Interactor`.
+- It'll also be handled by `Presenter`.
 - However, in a complex app this would not scale correctly, and this class should be split into two: `Repository` and `Wireframe`.

 ---